Dima-Zeklam/reading-notes/class-09.md

 There are several types of form controls that you can use to collect information from visitors to your site.
 1. ADDING TEXT: Like a single line text box but it masks the characters entered.
 2. Making Choice s:
-3. Submitting Forms: Uploadi ng Files:
+3. Submitting Forms: Uploading Files:
 4. Password input
 5. File upload